Jrusso8199/is-the-site-up/README.md

 ## Problems
 There is a bug in the if statment that reguardless of the return type it returns "site is down".
+11-19-21 Fixed the problem with the if statment --Jason Russo